56 Leonard Street: Architecture

-56 Leonard is designed by the 2001 Pritzker Prize winning Swiss architecture firm Herzog & de Meuron.
+56 Leonard is designed by the 2001 Pritzker Prize-winning Swiss architecture firm Herzog & de Meuron.
 Anish Kapoor, known for the public sculpture Cloud Gate in Chicago, designed a similar sculpture to sit at the base of the building.
-Herzog & de Meuron also designed the building's interiors, which include custom designed kitchens, fixtures, bathrooms, and fireplaces.
+Herzog & de Meuron also designed the building's interiors, which include custom-designed kitchens, fixtures, bathrooms, and fireplaces.
 Goldstein, Hill & West Architects LLP is the architect of record.

+Interior

 There is 17000 ft2 of amenity spaces on the ninth and tenth floors, including a 75 foot pool, a 25-seat screening room, a private dining room, and a children's playroom.
 The building has a total of ten elevators; owners will share a hallway with at most one other apartment.
 The developers also figured a generator on the ninth floor into the plans.
 There are eight full-floor apartments at the top, ranging from 5200 to 6400 ft2, with 14 to 19 ft ceilings.
 In addition, the building features a double-height lobby sheathed in "gleaming" black granite.

-In February 2023, a sculpture depicting a 19 foot scale replica of Cloud Gate was installed at the ground level.
-The sculpture was commissioned in 2008 at an estimated cost of $8-10 million.
+In February 2023, an Anish Kapoor sculpture, superficially similar to his Cloud Gate work, was unveiled at the ground level, following four years of on-site construction and delays.
+Measuring 19 feet in height, 48 feet in (curved) length, and weighing 40 tons, the sculpture was commissioned in 2008 at an estimated cost of $8–10 million.
+The designer of 56 Leonard specified a unique high-end expanded mesh ceiling for the recreational areas, helping these areas feel elevated and special.
+Expanded mesh metal ceilings are usually acoustically transparent and do not contribute to echoes, and will not corrode in high-moisture areas.